Manufacturing 2024

 According to Steve Curley, the Redmond Economic Development, Inc. (REDI) Director at EDCO, “Workers continue to be a needed element in Redmond manufacturing businesses.
 While the labor market has softened generally in recent months, workers continue to have options in Redmond where most of the manufacturing businesses are still hiring.
 This shows that growth is still happening in those businesses.”

 Don Myll, the Bend area director at EDCO, mentioned that the workforce shortage has been a constant significant pressure for manufacturing companies.
-Myll said that the current unemployment for the industry is around 4 percent, whereas a “balanced” unemployment rate is around 5-6 percent.
+Myll said that the current unemployment for the industry is around four percent, whereas a “balanced” unemployment rate is around 5-6 percent.
 This can cause employers to scramble to achieve a match to find the right skills for the open positions, as a low unemployment rate typically means employers who actually are hiring are going to have a smaller pool of candidates; all of whom have more bargaining power than when unemployment is high.

 At OMEP, or Oregon’s Manufacturing Extension Partnership, Principal Consultant Shane Steinke echoes the statement that workforce troubles are, in fact, the industry’s biggest trend.
 Steinke said many companies are struggling to find, hire, and keep employees, and he added that manufacturing’s aging workforce adds another factor to the trend.